 Our respect for risk in the pursuit of profits has led to the evolution of the investment methodology which we employ in constructing portfolios and selecting securities.
 Many other firms profess the ability to forecast market turning points.
 At Stack Financial Management we are focused on following the weight of the evidence and allowing an objective assessment of the data to dictate our risk management strategy.

-Most investors are familiar with the concept of Compounding Interest.
+Most investors are familiar with the concept of Compounding Interest and how it increases returns over time.
 It is one of the simplest but most powerful forces in all of investing.
 However, most investors fail to realize the damaging power of “reverse” compounding.
-For example, a -20% loss requires a gain of +25% to get back to even – as losses become more extreme, so does the effect of reverse compounding.
-This is why the foundation of our investment philosophy is risk management – the idea that there is a time to allocate more assets to equities, and a time to reduce portfolio exposure when equity market risk is high.
+For example, a -20% loss requires a gain of +25% to get back to even.
+However, in a more severe bear market like 2000-02 or 2007-09, the S&P 500 can lose -50% or more – which requires a +100% gain to fully recover!
+As losses become more extreme, so does the effect of reverse compounding.
+This is why the foundation of our investment philosophy is risk management – minimizing losses is critical to the long-term success of your investment portfolio.

 The above chart outlines the destructive nature of a bear market: